 Phineas and Ferb

-Stepbrothers Phineas and Ferb are going to have the best summer vacation they can, the only way they know how: by building ludicrous and extremely dangerous contraptions in their backyard and avoiding the wrath of their older sister, Candace.
-Phineas and Ferb has the same energy as The Family Guy (its co-creator, Dan Povenmire, used to work on Fox’s animated sitcom), but it’s not nearly as raunchy, leading to a show that the whole family can enjoy.
+Stepbrothers Phineas and Ferb are going to have the best summer vacation they can, the only way they know how: By building ludicrous and extremely dangerous contraptions in their backyard and avoiding the wrath of their older sister, Candace.
+Phineas and Ferb has the same energy as Family Guy (co-creator Dan Povenmire used to work on Fox’s animated sitcom), but it’s not nearly as raunchy, leading to a show that the whole family can enjoy.
 It’s a great time to catch up on Phineas and Ferb, too: A spinoff movie, Candace Against the Universe, will hit Disney+ in 2020.

 So Weird was never the biggest Disney Channel series, but over the years it’s become a cult classic.
 The title tells you why.
-In this X-Files-inspired series, a young woman tries to find a way to communicate with her dead father while touring with her rock star mom, and ends up running afoul of ghosts, vampires, Bigfoot, angels, and all kinds of other paranormal creatures.
+In this X-Files-inspired series, a teenage girl tries to find a way to communicate with her dead father while touring with her rock star mom and ends up running afoul of ghosts, vampires, Bigfoot, angels, and all kinds of other paranormal creatures.
 If you want something darker than the typical Disney Channel fare, look no further.
 You’ve found it.

 Star Wars: The Clone Wars